getAlby/hub/README.md

 ## Help

-If you need help contact hello@getalby.com or reach out on Nostr: npub1getal6ykt05fsz5nqu4uld09nfj3y3qxmv8crys4aeut53unfvlqr80nfm
+If you need help contact support@getalby.com or reach out on Nostr: npub1getal6ykt05fsz5nqu4uld09nfj3y3qxmv8crys4aeut53unfvlqr80nfm
+You can also visit the chat of our Community on [Telegram](https://t.me/getalby).

 ## ⚡️Donations